-Mt Malita (959 m) near the head of Aniseed Valley offers a challenging half-day walk within close range of the city.
-The summit is a hard slog involving nearly 800 m of elevation gain (and an average gradient of 15%), but your effort will be rewarded with stunning views of Tasman Bay and access to some intriguing limestone formations.
+Mt Malita (959 m) in Aniseed Valley is a challenging day walk within close range of the city.
+The summit is a hard slog involving nearly 800 m of elevation gain (and an average gradient of 15%), but you will be rewarded with stunning views of Tasman Bay and access to some intriguing limestone formations.
 Forestry road access to within short distance of the summit allows Mt Malita to be climbed by foot or bike.

 |Length: 10.5 km return||Time Required: 3-5 hr return walking; 2-3 hr return running and MTB|